Navel piercing

-A navel piercing (also referred to as a belly button piercing) is a type of piercing located through the skin of the navel.
-It is most commonly located on the upper fold of skin, but can also be effected underneath or around the edges of the navel.
-It may heal quickly and with no irritations, like an ear piercing, or may heal more like a surface piercing with the associated extended healing time.
-Healing usually takes around 6–12 months, but varies by person due to differences in physiology.
+A navel piercing, also referred to as a belly button piercing, is a type of body piercing that penetrates the skin of the navel.
+It is most commonly located on the upper fold of skin but can also be placed underneath or around the edges of the navel.
+Healing usually takes around 6–12 months but can vary from person-to-person due to differences in physiology.

-Navel piercings reject less frequently than most other surface piercings, but the rejection rate is nonetheless higher than non-surface piercings.
-A properly effected navel piercing involves piercing the skin surrounding the navel with the initial wound inside of the navel canal.
-This can be done at any angle where there is a clear flap of skin, but the most prevalent form of navel piercing is through the upper rim of the navel.

-History and culture
+History

-The history of navel piercing has been misrepresented, as many of the myths promulgated by Doug Malloy in the pamphlet Body & Genital Piercing in Brief continue to be reprinted.
+The history of navel piercing has been misrepresented as many of the myths promulgated by Doug Malloy in the pamphlet Body & Genital Piercing in Brief continue to be reprinted.
 For instance, according to Malloy's colleague Jim Ward, Malloy alleged that navel piercing was popular among ancient Egyptian aristocrats and was depicted in Egyptian statuary, an allegation that is widely repeated.
-In spite of its currency, other sources deny that the historical record supports the allegation.
+However, other sources deny that the historical record supports the allegation.

+Culture

-The navel piercing is one of the most prevalent body piercings today.
-Pop culture has played a large role in the promotion of this piercing.
-The navel piercing first hit the mainstream when model Christy Turlington revealed her navel piercing at a fashion show in London in 1993.
-The popularization of the piercing, however, is accredited to the 1993 Aerosmith music video for their song "Cryin'," wherein Alicia Silverstone has her navel pierced by body piercer Paul King.
+Once taboo, the navel piercing is one of the most prevalent body piercings today.
+Pop culture has played a large role in the promotion of the piercing.
+The navel piercing first hit the mainstream when models Christy Turlington and Naomi Campbell revealed their recently pierced navels at a London fashion show in 1993.
+The popularization of the piercing, however, is accredited to the 1993 Aerosmith music video for their song "Cryin'", wherein Alicia Silverstone has her navel pierced by body piercer Paul King.

-According to a 2005 survey of 10,503 people in England, the navel was the top body piercing site at 33% of people.
+While the popularity of the navel piercing increased during the 1990s, Britney Spears also contributed to the prevalence of navel piercings after prominently displaying the piercing in her album ...Baby One More Time and at the 2001 MTV Video Music Awards.
+This is demonstrated by a 2005 survey of 10,503 people in the United Kingdom where 33% of the respondents had navel piercings making it the top body piercing site.

+Navel piercings subsequently declined in popularity in the 2010s, however, Generation Z celebrities including Addison Rae, Doja Cat, Tyla, Normani, Dua Lipa and Billie Eilish have helped to revitalize navel piercings in the 2020s.
+While Millennial celebrities such as Vanessa Hudgens and Miley Cyrus continued to wear their navel piercings, a comeback of the piercing was also signaled by Kim Kardashian who re-pierced her navel in 2024.

+A 2022 study found that women are primarily motivated to pierce their navels due to a desire to enhance body image and that a navel piercing can, in turn, significantly improve bodily self-perception.
+The study further found that navel piercings become strongly, and beneficially, integrated into women's bodily self-image and that the piercing may be seen as an expression of care that can help reduce self-harming thoughts and behavior.